cloud-hypervisor/cloud-hypervisor/docs/arm64.md

 All the steps are based on Ubuntu.
 We use the Ubuntu cloud image for guest VM disk.

-## Hardware requirements

-- AArch64 servers (recommended) or development boards equipped with the GICv3 interrupt controller.

-- On development boards that have constrained RAM resources, if the creation of a VM consumes a large portion of the free memory on the host, it may be required to enable swap.
-For example, this was required on a board with 3 GB of RAM booting a 2 GB VM at a point in time when 2.8 GB were free.
-Without enabling swap the `cloud-hypervisor` process was terminated by the OOM killer.
-In this situation memory was allocated for the virtual machine using memfd while the page cache was filled, leading to a situation where the kernel could not even drop caches.
-Making a small section of swap available (observably, 1 to 15 MB), this situation can be resolved and the resulting memory footprint of `cloud-hypervisor` is as expected.

 ## Getting started

 We create a folder to build and run Cloud Hypervisor at `$HOME/cloud-hypervisor`